 The Company paid its Chairman a consulting fee of \$100,000 and granted him an option to purchase 200,000 shares of common stock for services rendered in connection with the Recapitalization.

-The Company also granted one of its directors an option to purchase 410,000 shares of common stock for services rendered in connection with the Recapitalization.
+The Company also paid an entity owned by one of its directors a consulting fee of \$1,750,000 and granted that director an option to purchase 410,000 shares of common stock for services rendered in connection with the Recapitalization.
 The options, which have an exercise price of \$1.50 per share, were recorded as a charge to accumulated deficit at their estimated fair value of \$600,000.